-The federal government, and to a lesser extent Texas, expends a vast amount of energy and resources prosecuting persons associated with gambling crimes.
-This includes prosecution of bookmakers and companies that assist the placement of bets and collection of gambling debts.
+The federal government, and to a lesser extent Texas, expends a vast amount of energy and resources prosecuting individuals associated with gambling crimes.
+This includes bookmakers and companies that assist in the placement of bets and collection of gambling debts.

 Is Gambling Illegal under Federal Law?

-One of the most common federal statutes used to prosecute interstate gambling crimes is found in 18 USC 1084 which criminalizes using any wire medium (such as phone lines or the internet) to transmit wagering information.
-Further, this statute also makes the proceeds of such a crime associated with gambling subject to asset forfeiture.
+One of the most common federal statutes used to prosecute interstate gambling crimes is found in 18 USC 1084 which criminalizes using any wire medium, such as phone lines or the internet, to transmit wagering information.
+This statute also makes the proceeds associated with gambling subject to asset forfeiture.

-For example: If a bookmaker uses the internet to place a bet online on behalf of customers and does so from a state where such a wager is illegal, then that person transmitted wagering information in violation of federal law.
-Further, many online poker sites have been targeted for such prosecutions.
+For example, if a bookmaker uses the internet to place a bet online on behalf of customers and does so from a state where such a wager is illegal, then that person transmitted wagering information in violation of federal law.
+Many online poker sites have been targeted for such prosecutions.

 Don’t Miss: Is your fantasy football team illegal in Texas?